 You may also want to call your doctor in the pain clinic in OKC, depending on the extent of the injury.
 Use ice for 48 hours if you choose to wait.
 Then definitely make a doctor’s appointment if it is still swollen and painful.
 This rule applies even if you suspect a muscle has been injured.
-While heat can heal the muscles themselves in the long run, ice can initially be the best treatment to reduce inflammation and its pain.
+While heat can heal the muscles themselves in the long run, ice can initially be the best treatment to reduce inflammation and pain.

 Be careful of how your body reacts to the use of heat.
 Does a heating pad leave pain?
-Stop heating and call an appointment from your doctor in a pain clinic in OKC to discuss the cause of your pain if it does not go away or gets worse.
+Stop heating and call an appointment with your doctor in a pain clinic in OKC to discuss the cause of your pain if it does not go away or gets worse.
 Even if the heating pad makes your pain easier, keep an eye on how often your pain is heated.
-You could still be able to talk with a pain doctor in the clinic of OKC about what causes your ongoing pain when things become something on which you trust a lot.
+You could still be able to talk with a pain doctor in the clinic of OKC about what causes your ongoing pain when things become something that you trust a lot.

 **Disclaimer: This content should not be considered medical advice and does not imply a doctor-patient relationship.